Catch up on the previous episodes here:

 Our last night in Italy on this trip was in a tiny town called Brentino Belluno outside Verona.
 After reading reviews on outdoorempire.com about hotels with the best view in Italy, we decided to stay at La Revena, an Agriturismo set in a vineyard along the Etsch river.
 We arrived in the afternoon and found most of the guests to be Germans also heading back after the Pentecost and Corpus Christi holidays.
 The room was very affordable and the breakfast was generous in its selection.
 My only complaint: the wifi didn’t quite reach all the way into our room.

 Our hostess was helpful recommending a place for dinner nearby and also some big supermarket opportunities.
 We got to try a new (to us) chain, which did not disappoint.

 Grocery Store Finds

 You’ll need some Brawny™ paper towels if you buy these potato chips:

 Crossing the Alps

-The final leg back into Regensburg was uneventful, apart from the traffic conditions (to be expected) and unsually pleasant weather for the drive.
+The final leg back into Regensburg was uneventful, apart from the traffic conditions.
+Luckily we had unsually pleasant weather for the drive.
 Much of our Italy road trip experience so far has been in the autumn or winter, when the skies are usually cloudy.
 This time it was glorious — almost too good, considering how much time we spent sweating while sitting in traffic approaching the toll plazas.

 That wraps up our trip to Italy in May 2016.
 We’ll be back soon.